 If a Temporary Assistance eligible payee or second parent elects to receive SSI or SP benefits, exclude their expenses and income in the Temporary Assistance assistance group and exclude his/her resources in determining Temporary Assistance eligibility for other household members.

-Refer to Sections 0205.005.05 Resources and 0210.005.05 Individuals Included in the Temporary Assistance Eligibility Unit for treating resources and income when a parent or child in a Temporary Assistance household receives SSI or SP.
+Refer to Sections 0205.005.05 Property Counted as a Resource and 0210.005.05 Individuals Included in the Temporary Assistance Eligibility Unit for treating resources and income when a parent or child in a Temporary Assistance household receives SSI or SP.